Keyfactor/idnomic-caplugin/docsource/idnomic.md

 - Verify Idnomic PKI rejects non-compliant requests
 - Check that valid certificates meet profile specifications
 - Confirm Gateway properly communicates validation errors

 ---

+### Test Case 9: Issuer DN Filter - Multi-CA Sync Scoping

+**Objective**: Verify that the IssuerDnFilter parameter correctly restricts certificate synchronization to a specific issuing CA when multiple CAs are hosted on the same Idnomic instance.

+**Prerequisites**:
+- Idnomic instance has at least two issuing CAs (e.g., `CN=Server CA, O=Keyfactor, C=FR` and `CN=User CA, O=Keyfactor, C=FR`)
+- Certificates have been issued under each CA
+- Two Logical CAs are configured in the AnyCA Gateway, both pointing to the same EndpointAddress but with different IssuerDnFilter values

+**Test Steps**:
+1. Configure Logical CA "IDnomic-ServerCA" with `IssuerDnFilter=CN=Server CA`
+2. Configure Logical CA "IDnomic-UserCA" with `IssuerDnFilter=CN=User CA`
+3. Trigger a full synchronization on "IDnomic-ServerCA"
+4. Trigger a full synchronization on "IDnomic-UserCA"
+5. Verify certificate inventory in Keyfactor Command for each Logical CA

+**Expected Results**:
+- "IDnomic-ServerCA" contains only certificates issued by `CN=Server CA`
+- "IDnomic-UserCA" contains only certificates issued by `CN=User CA`
+- No certificates appear under the wrong Logical CA
+- Synchronization completes without errors

+**Verification**:
+- Review Gateway logs for `Issuer DN filter resolved to:` messages confirming filter activation
+- At Trace level, confirm per-certificate `passed IssuerDnFilter` and `filtered out by IssuerDnFilter` log entries
+- Spot-check certificates in Command to verify Issuer DN matches the configured filter
+- Test with IssuerDnFilter left blank to confirm all certificates sync (legacy behavior)
+- Test case-insensitivity by using a differently-cased filter value (e.g., `cn=server ca`)
+- Test the `||issuerdnfilter=` endpoint URL suffix syntax as an alternative to the dedicated field

+---